Skip to main content

 Copilot (embedded)

-Embed FIM Agent into a host system’s web UI.
+Embed FIM One into a host system’s web UI.
 The agent works alongside users in their familiar interface — no context switching required.
 Copilot mode can use multiple connectors (e.g., the host system’s DB + a notification service).
 Examples:

 • Finance Copilot: Connected to Kingdee (金蝶) via DB connector → query financial statements, generate analysis reports